AlexanderDzhoganov/ksp-advanced-flybywire/README.md

 ### Limitations
 There is only one known limitation so far - most EVA controls are unavailable, you should continue using the stock input system for EVA.

+### Known bugs
+Camera X/Y rotation is broken as of latest patch.

 ### Compatibility with other mods
 The mod has been tested to work with over 50 of the most popular mods.